LGBT Research Support and Awards

 For graduate students in psychology for research into psychological issues of importance to gay, lesbian or bisexual individuals, groups or communities.

-Division 44 award to students who are making distinguished contributions to the interests, goals and purposes of Division 44 in the area of transgender and/or genderqueer research for female-to-male individuals ($200).
+Div.
+44 award (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues) to students who are making distinguished contributions to the interests, goals and purposes of Div.
+44 in the area of transgender and/or genderqueer research for female-to-male individuals ($200).

 Roy Scrivner Research Small Grant Award